glig95/heart_rate_variants/README.md

 ---

-## Running it
+## Running the program

-A window opens with three tabs.
+After running the GUI, a window with three tabs will open.
 First, check the data setting tab, then the method setting tab, and finally press **Run the analysis** button.
-A run takes about thirty seconds; XGBoost takes a few minutes, because it searches for its own optimal settings.
+A run should take about thirty seconds; XGBoost takes a few minutes, because it searches for its own optimal settings.

----

-## What the window does

-Three tabs.
-The window opens in dark mode; the switch in the top right changes it.
-Beside it, **How to use the program** opens a page of plain text.
-A second help button, **How the p-value is worked out**, opens from the p-value column heading on the Results tab, and one about **share explained** from that column's heading.
+Tabs:

 **Data settings.** Where the input files are, and the two rules that decide which positions in a protein count as a variant: how many species must carry it, and how many must have been sequenced there.
-Also which tree, and what to do with species that have no amino acid called.
+Also which tree to use, and what to do with species that have no amino acid identified.

 **Method settings.** Which of the four methods to run, whether body mass is treated as a confounder, how clades are defined, and what counts as a result.
 The Run button is here.

-**Results.** Fills in after a run: the variants in a table, and every figure the run produced, which takes most of the tab.
+**Results.** Fills in after a run: variants are summarized in a table, and figures.
 Clicking a row opens that variant's figure.
 The **share explained** and **p-value** column headings carry a question mark; clicking either opens a page explaining that number.

-The log along the bottom fills up while a run is going, and **Stop** interrupts it cleanly.
+The log along the bottom fills up while a run is going, and **Stop** interrups it.

 ---